Covid 19 coronavirus: Second more deadly wave of coronavirus 'to hit Europe this winter'

 "We always thought that health was the driver of economic prosperity, but it's worse – where there's no health, there's no economy," he added.
 "This is a lesson that cannot be forgotten.

 "Public health deserves its place at the top of the agenda.
-And sometimes when a leader has suffered personally, it helps," he added.
+And sometimes when a leader has suffered personally, it helps."